 Opuntia orbiculata is a large prickly pear cactus that is found over much of the West.
 It may be semi-upright or may sprawl along the ground.
 It may be nearly spineless or have multiple spines.
 O. dillei is a spineless variant.

 Flowers are yellow with green stigmas.
 Fruit is egg shaped, barrel shaped, or even subglobose.
 Fruit is umbilicate, reddish purple, and perhaps 5 cm by 6 cm.
 There is little or no suggestion of a narrowing at the base of fruits.
-Seeds are flattened, uniform in size, slightly angular, 3-4 mm in diameter, and they vary in size.
+Seeds are flattened, slightly angular, 3-4 mm in diameter.
 Seeds have a conspicuous marginal callus about 0.5 mm with a narrowly rounded margin.

+Like so many large opuntias, O. orbiculata is often misidentified as O. engelmannii because there is no slot for this cactus in guidebooks.
 O. orbiculata occurs in Oklahoma, Texas, New Mexico, Arizona, the desert mountains of Nevada and California, and northern Mexico.
 See a table comparing O. engelmannii with O. orbiculata.
-Read the original description from 1837.
-O. orbiculata is diploid.

 Details may be lacking, but evidence supports the name, Opuntia orbiculata, for plants on this page.
 First, the name (O. orbiculata) is valid, but it has a confused history.
 Material seen by Britton and Rose was assumed by them (and I have no reason to doubt they were correct) to be the same material that was named by Salm-Dyck.
-It was supposed to be from Brazil (if I recall correctly), but Britton and Rose realized that this was in error and that it had to be from North America, likely northern Mexico.
+It was supposedly from South America, but Britton and Rose realized that this was in error and that it had to be from North America, likely northern Mexico.
 Nothing similar occurs in South America.

-Based on the bits of information I’ve been able to put together as well as the description of Britton and Rose, the plants shown on this Web page are correctly identified.
+Based on the bits of information the authors have collected as well as the description of Britton and Rose, the plants shown on this Web page are correctly identified.
 There really aren’t any other candidates that fit.
 See the discussion and description by Britton and Rose, 1919.

 However, this uncertainty about the name suggests tentative use for now.
 If this name should be thrown out, the name, O. dillei (Griffiths, Annual Rep. Missouri Bot.
 Gard.
 20: 82-83, 1909), was given to nearly spineless plants of the same taxon, and there is no ambiguity about that name (except for Benson’s incorrect belief that it was a hybrid).

 As is typical of most Opuntia species, the plants are variable, and while many pads on many plants are nearly orbicular (circular), this is not a totally diagnostic trait.
 Oval, obdeltoid, obovate, and even spatulate pads are common.
-Some pads may even have pointed ends.
+As with many Opuntia spp, rare pads may even have pointed ends.
 Pads are thick or thick appearing and fleshy seeming, more so than is the case in O. engelmannii or O. lindheimeri.